bartonlp/mysqlslideshow/README.md

 or 'browserside.html' to see the sites.

-Any questions can be sent to barton@bartonphillips.com I will try to answer reasonable questions.</li>
+Any questions can be sent to <a href="mailto://barton@bartonphillips.com">barton@bartonphillips.com</a> I will try to answer reasonable questions.</li>
 </ol>

 ## Examples

-There are three example files:
+There are three files in the 'examples' directory:

 * serverside.php
 * browserside.html
 * ie.html
+* mysqlslideshow.php

+'mysqlslideshow.php' is the Ajax target.

 'ie.html' has not been tested so if it miss behaves don't be surprised.
 You can let me know at <a href='mailto://barton@bartonphillips.com'>barton@bartonphillips.com</a> if you have a solution.